molily/molily.de/_posts/2020-11-21-testing-angular.md

 </p>
 </script>

 This application allows you to search for photos on Flickr, the popular photo hosting site.

+<aside class="margin-note">Typical application flow</aside>

 First, you enter a search term and start the search.
 The Flickr search API is queried.
 Second, the search results with thumbnails are rendered.
 Third, you can select a search result to see the photo details.

 This application is straight-forward and relatively simple to implement.
 Still it raises important questions: